iamgreggarcia/codesherpa/README.md

 4. Push to the branch `git push origin feature/YourAmazingIdea`.
 5. Submit a Pull Request.

+## Disclaimer

+**codesherpa** is independently developed and not affiliated, endorsed, or sponsored by OpenAI.

 ## License

 This project is licensed under the terms of the MIT license.